Piyush55236k/sihdemo75/client/COMPETITIVE_ANALYSIS.md

 ---

-**🌟 Conclusion**: FarmWise addresses every major gap in existing farmer apps through voice-first design, advanced personalization, offline capability, and trust-building features.
+**🌟 Conclusion**: Agro_Mitra addresses every major gap in existing farmer apps through voice-first design, advanced personalization, offline capability, and trust-building features.
 This positions it as the next-generation farming assistant that truly serves Indian farmers' needs.